georgealways/lil-gui/API.md

 ## <a name="GUI#export"></a> gui.**export**( recursive=true )

-Returns an object mapping controller keys to values
+Returns an object mapping controller names to values

 Returns: **object**